huggingface/blog/researcher-dataset-sharing.md

 You can explore the Lilac tool further in a [demo](https://lilacai-lilac.hf.space/).

+This growing number of tools for exploring datasets on the Hub makes it easier for people to explore and understand your datasets and can help promote your datasets to a wider audience.

 ### Support for large datasets

 The Hub can host large datasets; the Hub currently hosts datasets which are multiple TBs.The datasets library, which users can use to download and process datasets from the Hub, supports streaming for large datasets, making it possible to work with large datasets without downloading the entire dataset upfront.
 This can be invaluable for allowing researchers with less computational resources to work with your datasets.